|

 store and out the door.
 All the while the customer was asking the customer was

 pressing the bait and switch question.
-According to

 consumer protection laws, if an item is advertised, the price in the ad must be